 - 1. No adult who has been convicted of child abuse (either sexual abuse, physical abuse, or emotional abuse) will be allowed to volunteer to work with children or youth in any church-sponsored activity. - 2.
 Adult survivors of child abuse need the love and support of our congregation.
 Any adult survivor who desires to volunteer in some capacity to work with children or youth is encouraged to discuss his/her willingness with our Care Team before accepting an assignment. - 3.
-All adult or youth/teen Volunteer Childcare worker involved with children or youth of our church must have been an attender or member of the congregation for at least six months before beginning a volunteer /childcare worker assignment.
-An exception may be made for people transferring from another church of the reformed Faith who have a good reference from their former church.
-These people should be placed on a probationary status for three months.
-If you are a childcare worker that attend another church of the reformed Faith we will need an reference from your current church. - 4.
+All adults or youth/teens involved with children or youth of our church must have been an attender or member of the congregation for at least six months before beginning a volunteer /childcare worker assignment.
+An exception may be made for people transferring from another church who have a good reference from their former church.
+Midweek Childcare workers may attend another church but must receive a reference from their current church to confirm that they are in good standing at the church and have been attending that church for at least six months before they are allowed to serve; all Childcare workers should attend a church. - 4.
 Children or youth should, at all times, have adult or youth/teen supervision.
 In certain cases an exception may be made for older children or teens, but only if prior permission from a parent is obtained. - 5.
 Children ages 0 to 5th grade should always be brought to and picked up from a children's activity by a parent or the adult/teen that is responsible for them.
 It is important that parents pick up their children in a timely manner. - 6.
 Youth groups should not meet in isolated locations if there is only one adult leader present.
 An isolated location is anywhere that no other people are present or an area of the building out of sight or hearing distance of others.
 Small groups that meet in the homes of leaders must have two unrelated adults present. - 7.
 Doors to rooms should be kept open unless there is a window through which the activity in the room can be observed.
 Supervisors may choose to make rounds observing the activities going on in the classrooms.

 - 8. When children are supposed to be in a children's program or activity, they must not be allowed to leave the room and wander through the building without the adult responsible for them. - 9.
-There should be at least two adult volunteers that are not related or married to each other in the children's ministry rooms when children, other than their own, are present.
-Exceptions may be made for at least one adult and one youth/teen volunteer who are unrelated.
-Note: two volunteers may be related to each other and have a third person who is unrelated also volunteering at the same time. - 10.
 When children under the age of 6 use the bathroom they are to be escorted by a female adult 18 years & older.
 Another available option is to allow the child to walk to the bathroom while observing them through the doorway of the classroom as long as the child is in the bathroom alone.
 The adult or youth/teen helper is not to go into the bathroom stall with the child.
 If in an emergency a child needs help in the bathroom or other isolated situation, whenever possible, at least 2 adults who are not related to each other should be involved in helping the child.
 Additional help should be sought to help or notify the parent depending on the severity of the situation.

-11. OFF-CAMPUS TEAM/ MINISTRY SLEEPOVER GUIDELINES FOR STUDENT MINISTRIES
+10. OFF-CAMPUS TEAM/ MINISTRY SLEEPOVER GUIDELINES FOR STUDENT MINISTRIES